 A trusted friend was taking her home-schooled daughters to a Spanish program near a beach city.
 They also offered a drop-off program.
 It was once a week for 1.5 hours.
 PERFECT!
 Spanish, super short time, the 30 minute commute each way didn’t matter because I was off for the summer and I was doing everything possible to follow my SLPA’s advice of finding a drop-off program for him.
 Long story short, by the third class, the owner spoke to me to tell me that Fernando had been allowed to cry for 40 minutes and that maybe we should try their mommy and me instead.
 We did not return.

 Luckily I have a couple of close friends with kids.
 We were able to have play dates over the summer.
 Fernando socialized.
 Summer 2017 was tough but memorable.

 NOW, I can feel summer 2018 breathing down my neck.
 Currently we’re doing the Mommy and Me evening class again in Cerritos.
 And lo and behold, Fernando LOVES it.
 He asks to go.
 The teacher even commented to us, “Fernando has just BLOSSOMED.
 And keep speaking Spanish to him at home because he’ll pick up English quickly.”
-I am currently on the Tiny Tots wait list for our city, which is not my ideal choice, but it leads me to my BLOG RANT:
+I am currently on the Tiny Tots wait list for our city, which is not my ideal choice.

 I don’t know what’s going to happen with this pre-school process, but I’m glad I have an outlet where I can write about it.
 I wish someone would have told me how challenging this process is.
 I hope I am helping some of you out.
 Or that you can at least empathize.
 Feel free to leave your Pre-School tips and/or suggestions!
 Hasta luego!